danielperna84/custom_homematic/README.md

 ### `homematicip_local.set_device_value`

+__Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__

 Set a device parameter via the XML-RPC interface.
 Preferred when using the UI.
 Works with device selection.

 ### `homematicip_local.set_install_mode`